synapsecns/synapse-contracts/contracts/router/docs/README.md

 1. SDK calls `synapseRouterV2.getConnectedBridgeTokens()` method on the destination chain.
    > This passes `tokenOut` as a parameter to `SynapseRouterV2` contract.
 2. `SynapseRouterV2` calls every supported `BridgeModule` to get a list of all module's bridge tokens and their symbols.
+It also gets the list of actions for every bridge token, that could be performed atomically after the bridging to the destination chain.
-   > All lists are then merged into one list of bridge tokens/symbols.
+   > For example, the only possible post-bridge action for `nUSD` token on Ethereum Mainnet is "Remove Liquidity", while for `nUSD` token on other chains it is "Swap".
-3. `SwapQuoterV2` is called to determine which tokens from the list are connected to `tokenOut` by the whitelisted pools.
+3. `SwapQuoterV2` is called to determine which tokens from the combined list are connected to `tokenOut` by the whitelisted pools.
 4. List of connected bridge tokens and their symbols is returned.

 _Below are the diagrams for the function and data flows for this step._